ezosa/ezosa.github.io/docs/README.md

 # About me

 Currently an AI Scientist for [Silo AI](https://www.silo.ai/) in Helsinki.
-Formerly a postdoc in the [Helsinki NLP Group](https://blogs.helsinki.fi/language-technology/) Group.
+Formerly a postdoc in the [Helsinki NLP](https://blogs.helsinki.fi/language-technology/) Group.
 My research interests include topic modelling, language change, and uncertainty modelling in language tasks.

 # My research